RetroDECK/ES-DE/USERGUIDE-DEV.md

 For images .jpg and .png file extensions are supported and for videos .avi, .mkv, .mov, .mp4 and .wmv are supported.

-Remember that on Unix filenames are case sensitive, and as well the file extensions must be in lower case, such as .png instead of .PNG or .Png or the file won't be found.
+Remember that on Linux filenames are case sensitive, and as well the file extensions must be in lower case, such as .png instead of .PNG or .Png or the file won't be found.

 It's possible to change the game media directory location from within ES-DE, for this see the option _Game media directory_ in the _Other settings_ menu.